 Actually, with SAM, it gives way too much (8x instead of 4x), maybe just tripled value (6x with SAM) will be enough?
 I would consider even just doubled, as it should not be applied to airbases at all, but I doubt it isn't too small for cities with no SAM.

-#8 Updated by Alexandro Ignatiev 8 months ago
+#8 Updated by Alexandro Ignatiev about 1 year ago

 No. It's wrong that early fighter has the same defense against stealth bomber as novel one.
 Used defense divider to reduce the defense a bit.